borutrpin/truth-tracking-coherence/README.md

-This is the Julia code for the simulations reported in a paper Measuring Coherence: Agreement, Dependence, and Truth.
+This is the Julia code for the simulations reported in a paper On the Value of Coherent Information.

 It is based on Igor Douven's code for simulations of confirmation measures (https://github.com/IgorDouven/Tracking), although adapted in many ways (described in the corresponding paper).